 In spring of 2017, Claire released "Wrong Ones", a 5 song EP written in collaboration with Jena Pyle for their project Saudade Sisters.
 The EP is inspired by sad girl music from greats of heartache (think Vashti Bunyan, Sibylle Baier, and Laura Marling).
 Saudade Sisters toured the pacific northwest in fall of 2017, playing cold weather songs and stopping for the occasional road burrito and Twin Peaks inspired music video excursion.

 Claire was also an artist for the Elk River Sessions for their inaugural retreat this year.
 20 Denton artists shuttled out to the Ozarks to drink way too much booze and create an album together from start to finish in 3 days.
 A documentary was made to capture the process.
 The film will be released in 2018 at Denton's Thnline Festival where the bands from Elk River Sessions will also be performing live.
 All of the funds raised from vinyl sales and live performances of these songs goes toward aiding Traci Batson who suffers from MS and all of its associated medical expenses.

 FUN FACTS ABOUT THE BAND:

 Ryan has played bass in a few dozen bands including: Baptist Generals, Dust Congress, Bludded Head, and Warren Jackson Hearne.
-When he's not music-ing, he's serving up the best Chinese food in town at Mr. Chopsticks.
+When he's not music-ing, he's serving up drinks and running sound at Dan's Silverleaf.